gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 *Residual connections* are a common graph-like network component found in many post-2015 network architectures, including Xception.
 They tackle two common problems that plague any large-scale deep-learning model: vanishing gradients and representational bottlenecks.
 In general, adding residual connections to any model that has more than
 10 layers is likely to be beneficial.
+#### Layer weight sharing
+One more important feature of the functional API is the ability to reuse a layer instance several times.
+When you call a layer instance twice, instead of instantiating a new layer for each call, you reuse the same weights with every call.
+This allows you to build models that have shared branches - several branches that all share the same knowledge and perform the same operations.